Cantica-Systems/vote-gr/README.md

 - [Kent County's Grand Rapids listing](https://www.kentcountymi.gov/418/Grand-Rapids)
   is what it was cross-checked against.

-Clarifications from the City Clerk's office, confirmed on 2026-07-27:
+Clarifications from the City Clerk's office, confirmed on 2026-07-27 for the August 2026 election:

-- **Precinct 9.** The city directory and the county listing disagree on it.
-The city is correct.
+- **Precinct 9.** The city directory and the county listing disagreed on the location.
+The city's record was correct and Kent will update their listing.
-- **Precinct 51.** It votes at precinct 45's location while Ken-O-Sha School is closed.
-Recorded with `consolidated_with` and `note`.
+- **Precinct 51.** Votes at precinct 45's location while Ken-O-Sha School is closed.
+Recorded with `consolidated_with` and `note` fields.

 Two more things that will bite you:

-- **The PDF has typos.** It prints Madison as "Madion", Kalamazoo as "Kalamzoo", and "LaGrave" where the city's address search wants "La Grave".
-Those break a maps link, so addresses here are written as the city's search resolves them.
 - **Footnotes matter.** Consolidations like precinct 51 appear only in the footnotes, so read them each time.